-But with A frames, with movable signage unless it's a serious obstacle to people moving on the pavement you probably can get away with it.

-I mean, use your common sense where you put it, but of course most people are walking with their heads down.

-We should get a pavement chalk artist to write things on the floor.
-Sue says, I didn't put my prices up last year because I did the year before and we're scared to put them up every year.
-This now means I could do with putting them up by five quid.
-Is it better to put it up by five quid in one go or go for three pounds and two pounds within a few months between?

-Five quid.
-Don't muck about, it's a cup of coffee.
+with a phrase with with movable signage unless it's a serious obstacle to people moving on the pavement you probably can get away with Yeah, of pavement chalk artists.
+Sue says I didn't put my prices up last year because I did the year before and we're scared to put them up every year?
+There's no means I could do putting them up by five quid.
+Yeah.
+Is it better to put it up by five foot five quid in one go or go for three pounds and two pounds within a few months between five quid or don't muck about a cup of coffee.
+Yeah.
 And also, there's also an issue with people thinking they can only put them up once a year.
-Where's that rule written down?
-If you want to put them up in six months' time again, another fiver.
+Where's where's that rule written down?
+If you want to put them up in six months time again, another fiver.
 Do it.
 Well, Sue was saying she put them up last year.
-So that is once a year, isn't it?
-Which is fine.
+So it's not even that is once a year, isn't it?
+Which is which is fine.

+I mean, you would use your common sense where you put it but of course most people are walking with their heads down.
+So that is the best them up last year.
+Oh, no, you're right.
+You're right.
+She didn't do it last year, because you don't the profit margin is is going to be diminishing like that.
+And we need to get it going back.
+So yeah, I would say put them up.
+Now, FiVER, no one will complain at all you're worth it.
+And then in six months, or even five or six, put them up again.
+Remember, use the scope or mileage or value in putting them up only for new patients?
+Or does that just complicate things too much?

 I think she said you didn't put them up last year, didn't she?
+She put some practitioners charging more for massage than they do for osteopathy.
+Interesting, like, no, no, no, no.